flucoma/flucoma-max/ReadMe.md

 #### S3 Integration

-The builds from Travis for this package can be found on [this free S3 page](https://s3-us-west-2.amazonaws.com/74objects-ci/tap/max-sdk-lite/index.html).
+The builds from Travis for this package can be found on [this S3-hosted page](https://s3-us-west-2.amazonaws.com/cycling74-ci/Cycling74/index.html?prefix=Cycling74/max-devkit/).

 To setup your own page: